-Sprint rumored to have floated idea of network partnership to DishAlex Wagner - Deputy Managing Editor, News Desk
+Sprint rumored to have floated idea of network partnership to DishAlex Wagner - Editorial Director of News and Content

 We've heard quite a bit about Dish Network's aspirations to break into the wireless business, and today a report is claiming that a new method for Dish to get into mobile may have presented itself.
 Sources speaking to Bloomberg claim that Sprint has proposed an agreement with Dish that would allow the TV company to sell phone service using Sprint's network.
 In return, it's said that Sprint would get access to Dish's spectrum that's currently sitting unused while Dish waits for an FCC decision on whether or not it could be used to build a network.
 It's also rumored that either Sprint and Dish could share revenues from Dish's Sprint-powered service or Dish may just pay Sprint for access to its network.